-Term Definition Access The ability for anyone to conduct activities of daily living throughout the community.
-Access is enabled by transportation that brings the individual to everyday destinations (e.g., place of employment, school, housing) and the community (e.g., recreational facilities, parks, social supports) or brings the essential resources to the individual (e.g., medical care, groceries, prescriptions, technology).
-Accessibility Transportation systems that are easy for anyone to use and allow individuals to reach desired services and activities.
-Affordability Transportation options that are not cost prohibitive to users of varied financial means.
-Ability to travel to and from the community, work, and essential services at a cost relative to the amount the user is able to pay.
-Allocated Cost Model A method of allocating trip costs by identifying trip purpose and customer eligibility, then assigning costs to human service organizations and Federal programs accordingly.
-"Center" The forthcoming CCAM national technical assistance (TA) Center, tasked with developing and disseminating TA and resources for vested stakeholders.
+Definition Charter Service The ability for anyone to conduct activities of daily living throughout the community.
+Access is enabled by transportation that brings the individual to everyday destinations (e.g., place of employment, school, housing) and the community (e.g., recreational facilities, parks, social supports) or brings the essential resources to the individual (e.g., medical care, groceries, prescriptions, technology). ccess is enabled by dual to everyday nent, school, housing) nal facilities, parks, social sources to the individual Complete Streets Transportation systems that are easy for anyone to use and allow individuals to reach desired services and activities. rdability Transportation options that are not cost prohibitive to users of varied financial means.
+Ability to travel to and from the community, work, and essential services at a cost relative to the amount the user is able to pay. travel to and from the A method of allocating trip costs by identifying trip purpose and customer eligibility, then assigning costs to human service organizations and Federal programs accordingly. hing costs to human Cost Sharing enter"The forthcoming CCAM national technical assistance (TA)enter"Center, tasked with developing and disseminating TA and resources for vested stakeholders.

-Term Definition - Charter Rule FTA's Charter Service Regulations (49 CFR Part 604), which implement 49 U.S.C.
+FTA's Charter Service Regulations (49 CFR Part 604), which implement 49 U.S.C.
 5323(d), protect private charter operators from unauthorized competition from FTA grant recipients.
 In essence, the charter regulations were implemented to ensure that transit agencies, subsidized with Federal money, do not unfairly compete with privately owned bus companies.
 Under the charter rules, with limited exceptions, local transit agencies are restricted from operating chartered services.

+Term

+Charter Rule

+Definition

-Charter Service Transportation provided on a temporary basis that is either contracted for exclusive use by a third party or provided to the public for events that occur irregularly and/or for a limited period of time.
-Complete Streets Streets designed and operated to enable safe use and support mobility for all users.
-Those include people of all ages and abilities, regardless of whether they are travelling as drivers, pedestrians, bicyclists, or public transportation riders.
-The concept of Complete Streets encompasses many approaches to planning, designing, and operating roadways and rights of way with all users in mind to make the transportation network safer and more efficient.
-Complete Street policies are set at the regional, State, and local levels and are frequently supported by roadway design guidelines.
-Cost Allocation Financial planning method used to assign a cost, or a group of costs, to one or more parties or cost objectives in reasonable proportion to the benefit received.
-Cost Sharing A resource sharing strategy in which two or more partners provide a proportionate share of the total costs of a project according to a formula that is determined by the partners to be equitable based on the benefit received.
-Cost Sharing Policy A set of principles that will guide cost allocation and resource sharing decisions and encourage funding recipients to adopt and implement cost sharing.
+Transportation provided on a temporary basis that is either contracted for exclusive use by a third party or provided to the public for events that occur irregularly and/or for a limited and operated to enable safe use and or all users.
+Those include people of all , regardless of whether they are travelling rians, bicyclists, or public transportation of of Complete Streets encompasses to planning, designing, and operating its of way with all users in mind to make the twork safer and more efficient.
+Complete e set at the regional, State, and local levels y supported by roadway design guidelines.

+method used to assign a cost, or a one or more parties or cost objectives in tion to the benefit received.

+g strategy in which two or more partners onate share of the total costs of a project mula that is determined by the partners to ed on the benefit received.

+that will guide cost allocation and resource and encourage funding recipients to adopt st sharing.